concordion/concordion-logback-extension/src/test/resources/specification/HtmlLog.md

 ## Usage
 ---

-While you can continue to use the standard logger to log to the HTML log file, to use the new features you will need to the ReportLogger.
+While you can continue to use the standard logger to log to the HTML log file, to use the new features you will need to [use the ReportLogger](- "c:assertTrue=canUseReportLogger()").

     import org.slf4j.ext.ReportLogger;
     import org.slf4j.ext.ReportLoggerFactory;